-VGG experiment the depth of the Convolutional Network for image recognition.
+VGG experiments with the depth of the Convolutional Network for image recognition.
 It is increasing depth using very small ( 3 × 3) convolution filters in all layers.
 In this tutorial, we present the details of VGG16 network configurations and the details of image augmentation for training and evaluation.

 VGG16 Architecture